Catholic Life: Fully Human, Fully Awake, Fully Alive

 Each year begins with a special Mass of Welcome for each year group.
 We also meet for Mass on our (deferred) Feast Day and on majorn Saints Days such as All Saints and Sts Peter and Paul.
 Pupils engage in daily collective worship through a faith-based assembly each week and in form daily.
 The key points of Liturgical Year are marked with special assemblies, liturgies and celebrations; we are supported by local priests who offer the Sacrament of Reconciliation during Advent and Lent and we involve pupils in Stations of the Cross as we approach Holy Week.
 The Leavers Mass is a highlight of the events which mark the end of Year 11 as they finish exams and leave our care to move on to college or apprenticeships.

-We are blessed to have an ordained school chaplain – Father Chris Willis .
+We are blessed to have an ordained school chaplain – Father Chris Butler .
 Our chaplain celebrates Mass with us each week and all members of the community are warmly invited to attend.

 We also have a wonderful fulltime Lay Chaplain in Miss Helen Kington.